FAQ – Global Bachelor’s Programmes

 Do I have to confirm my admission?

-Yes, you need to reply to the notification of selection results at your account at universityadmissions.se.
-Please read more under 'Key dates' on universityadmissions.se.
+In the second application round (April application round), you need to reply to your admissions offer at your account at universityadmissions.se.
+Please read more under 'Key dates' at universityadmissions.se.

 How can I decline my admissions offer?